PythonNut/evil-easymotion/README.md

 If `expr` is non-`nil`, the motion will be executed in all visible windows simultaneously.
 Because evil motions do not make sense across windows, `evil-define-command` is used instead of `evil-define-motion` and `evil-normal-state-map` is used instead of `evil-motion-state-map`.

+* `:initial-position callable`

+When specified, `(goto-char (funcall callable))` is run before the motion is executed.
+For example, use this to jump to the BOL of each line as in easymotion with `:initial-position #'point-at-bol`.
+Unlike in `:pre-hook`, `callable` is run once per window when `:all-windows` is specified.

 Credits
 =======
 I'm deeply indebted to: